jeffchheng/brains-base/content/blog/2019-06-12-data-fetching-with-hooks/index.md

 description: How to fetch data and save state for debugging enterprise apps... with hooks!
 ---

+(There's no TL;DR, but if you want to get to my solution, you can just scroll to the bottom code segment.
+Otherwise, let me regale you with the journey of an enterprise web dev sick of using Redux for everything.)

-The benefits of Redux are well documented.
+So, yes, the benefits of Redux are well documented.
 It has predictability, testability, and an entire ecosystem of support.
 When your users don't give you the best repro steps, the action log can be a lifesaver for determining the steps a user took to get into their current state.
 You can trace it back to the components or event handlers that triggered those actions.
 Having state all in one, serializable place is also fantastic for snapshotting and sending in crash logs.

 But sometimes, you want a scalpel, and Redux et al can feel like a jackhammer.
-What if I just want to fetch some state and not throw it in a global store?
+What if you just want to fetch some state and _not_ throw it in a global store?
 It just needs to live as long as this component or its sub-tree does.
 That's where hooks come in!

 ## Introducing useFetch!

-First, let's start with a basic `useFetch` custom hook that just handles GETs:

 ```javascript
 import { useState, useEffect } from 'react';